Modern Housing Corporation Addition Historic District: History

 At the close of World War I, demand for automobiles exploded, and in 1919 General Motors found that it could not keep up with the demand.
 This was in part due to a critical housing shortage near its plant in Pontiac: although the company could find workers, the workers could not find any housing.
 In response, GM established the Modern Housing Corporation.
 The company first began developing 750 houses on a 660-acre parcel just southwest of the current district, and in October 1919 continued by platting the Modern Housing Corporation Addition.
 The neighborhood was developed under the leadership of Pierre S. du Pont, then Chairman of GM's Board of Directors.
-Du Pont commissioned William Pitkin of Boston to lay out the streets of the neighborhood, and Davis, McGrath, and Kiessling of New York to design the homes.
+Du Pont commissioned William Pitkin of Boston to lay out the streets of the neighborhood, and Davis, McGrath & Kiessling of New York to design the homes.
 Construction began immediately.
 General Motors promoted the housing to its employees, offering financial incentives and reduced down payments.
 By 1923, over 80% of the lots in the addition had homes built on them, and by 1926 the construction was substantially complete.

 Although the neighborhood declined as Pontiac's fortunes sank, it has recently seen an upturn.